-One of the mistakes we can easily make in a time of change is to assume that when people don’t behave in the ways we want them to, they must be ‘stupid’, ‘bad’, ‘unimportant’, or ‘corrupt’.
+One of the mistakes we can easily make during a time of change is to assume that when people don’t behave in the ways we want them to, they must be ‘stupid’, ‘bad’, ‘unimportant’, or ‘corrupt’.
 All these thoughts are value judgments.

 A story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can easily become ‘good’ in another: